chekanov/hepjet/README.md

 <p>

 FastJet and KtJet C++ codes used by this library are taken  from the orinal <a href="http://fastjet.fr/">FastJet</a> and <a href="https://ktjet.hepforge.org/">KtJet</a> web pages.
-SCjet is a light-weight implementation of the kT/anti-kT algorithms for jet validation used by the
+SCjet is a light-weight implementation of the anti-kT algorithms for jet validation used by the
 <a href="http://atlaswww.hep.anl.gov/hepsim/">HepSim</a> Monte Carlo database.
 More details can be found in <a href="https://github.com/chekanov/hephysics">HePhysics package</a>.
 The Java implementation of SCJet is available from the <a href="http://jwork.org/scavis/">SCaVis data-analysis</a> program.